think2times/Fastrack/Doing/ielts/One Word Diary.md

 ### 14th
 > My little brother didn't work well at recent exam, he only got 40th in his class.
 I should help him, but we had argued fiercely 4 monthes ago, we nearly haven't spoken a word since then.
 I don't know how to do.
 > AI revised edition: My little brother didn't do well on his recent exam, he ranked 40th in his class.
 I want to help him, but we had a fierce argument four monthes ago and have barely spoken since.
 I'm not sure what to do.

+### 15th
+> I have got over 2500 points in Duolinguo, but I even didn't in first five rank, they studied too hard.
+> AI revised edition: I have earned over 2500 points in Duolinguo, but I'm still not even in top five.
+They've been studying really hard.